 US senior diplomats in Sudan to try resolve post-coup crisis

-CAIRO (AP) — Two senior U.S. diplomats were in Sudan Wednesday to try and help find a way out of the ongoing crisis roiling the African country since an October military coup.
+CAIRO (AP) — Two senior U.S. diplomats were in Sudan Wednesday to try to find a way out of the crisis roiling the African country since an October military coup.
+An Israeli delegation meanwhile met with Sudan’s ruling generals to consolidate newly established ties between their countries.

 U.S. State Department spokesman Ned Price said earlier this week that Phee and Satterfield would reiterate Washington’s call for Sudanese security forces to “end violence and respect freedom of expression and peaceful assembly.”

-Before arriving in Khartoum, Phee and Satterfield attended a meeting of the Friends of Sudan group in Saudi Arabia to rally support for U.N. efforts to end Sudan’s ongoing deadlock.
+Before arriving in Khartoum, the two attended a meeting of the Friends of Sudan group in Saudi Arabia to rally support for U.N. efforts to end Sudan’s deadlock.
 The group includes the United States, Britain and other international governments and world financial institutions.

 Sudan’s turmoil has been worsened following the resignation of Prime Minister Abdalla Hamdok earlier this month.
 Hamdok, who was ousted in the October coup only to be reinstated a month later under heavy international pressure, stepped down on Jan.
 2 after his efforts to reach a compromise failed.